Petermuturi/dark-youtube-theme/README.md

 dark-youtube-ffox-addon
 =======================

-A tiny addon for firefox that injects some custom grey-ish css on your page when visitng youtube.
+A speedy addon for firefox that injects custom grey-ish css in your page when you're roaming on youtube.

 ![alt tag](https://cloud.githubusercontent.com/assets/3413738/5535331/e7dd7a48-8a84-11e4-9ddf-ec5e47ea0077.png)